postalserver/docs/content/en/install/upgrade-to-v2.md

 ## Tidying up

-When you're happy that everything is running nicely, there are some things you can do:
+When you're happy that everything is running nicely, there are some final things you should do:

 * Remove `/opt/postal/app`.
 This is where the application itself lived and is no longer required.
 * Remove `/opt/postal/log`.
 Logs are no longer stored here.
 * Remove `/opt/postal/vendor`.
 This is no longer used.
 * Remove the backup Postal helper tool from `/usr/bin/postal.v1`.
-* After a period of time to allow DNS updates to apply, you can remove the additional IP from the server.
+* If you changed any tracking domains to use your main IP address, you can remove the additional IP from the server after checking that all DNS updates have applied.

 ## Installing on a new server with existing data